Do you still have to pay if your credit card balance is zero?

 - Affect your credit mix

-If you want to avoid a closed account, you may consider making a small purchase every few months or using the card for a recurring monthly payment.
+If you want to avoid a closed account, making a small purchase every few months or using the card for a recurring monthly payment may help.

-Additionally, cardmembers may continue to monitor an inactive account to avoid any unauthorized charges.
+Additionally, cardmembers may want to monitor an inactive account to avoid any unauthorized charges.

 In summary